elisehein/schematics/README.md

 * On the design side of things (motion and otherwise), I did my best to reproduce the vibe I got from *Schematics* (with kind feedback from the author).
 The diagrams are SVGs created programmatically with JavaScript and animated with [SMIL](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL).
 I’ve enjoyed working with SVGs in the past and wanted to learn about the more complex aspects of SMIL animation beyond what can be done in CSS.

 * On the technical side of things, I focused on vanilla JavaScript without the distraction of transpilers and bundlers.
-This has helped me to clear my head of the clutter of React, Babel, webpack and Rollup, and discover exactly what I get for free in 2021, and what’s missing – so that I know what value I’m adding by bringing a framework to the mix.
+This has helped me to clear my head of the clutter of React, Babel, webpack and Rollup, and discover exactly what I get for free in 2021, and what’s missing.

 ## Dependencies